-In light of the Coronavirus outbreak, we will be stopping all routine and non emergency Primary Ciliary Dyskinesia face to face clinics.
-We will be doing online phone or video consultations around the time of your pre booked clinic appointments using our electronic patient records.
+Despite CCOVID we have started routine Primary Ciliary Dyskinesia face to face clinics at Seacroft Hospital.
+We are also doing online phone or video consultations during the Monday PCD clinic using our electronic patient records.
 Please make sure you answer your phone and if you have recently changed your mobile number please update us.
-Online clinics will take place on the same day as your previously booked clinic.

 Please ring us during the day and don’t leave things for out of hours where possible.

 Please make sure you have a two week emergency supply of an oral antibiotic at home so that you can start this immediately if you develop any of the following: a fever, cold or flu-like symptoms or a new/worsening cough.

 If you do develop any of the above symptoms, you need to go to the NHS 111 website for advice as to whether testing for coronavirus is indicated.
 Testing for coronavirus is accessed via the 111 service and not via your GP or your specialist team at St James’s University Hospital in Leeds.
 After you have sought advice please keep us informed straight away as if you are unwell we may need to arrange further treatment.

 Anyone with a high temperature or new continuous cough must stay at home for at least 7 days from when their symptoms first started.
 Anybody who is living with the person who has become unwell must also stay at home and not leave the house for 14 days.
 If there is any adult with PCD, or a child with PCD who also has significant underlying chest problems in such a household, arrangements should be made where possible for them to stay with friends or family until this home isolation period has finished.
 If this is not possible, then follow the specific NHS advice for if you have a vulnerable person living with you.

 Please do all your treatments including airway clearance.
 Please stay safe and lets get over this together!

 Niccola Burke (PCD Nurse Specialists)